 Upon being arrested, he pleaded he had been drunk and did not know he had shot Officer Luedtke.
 A jury, however, needed only five minutes to find him guilty of first-degree murder and sentenced to life in prison.

 Officer Luedtke had served with the Milwaukee Police Department for three years.
 He was survived by his wife and four-year-old daughter.

-Motorcycle Patrolman William Kammerling died on January 28, 1922, of his injuries after being involved in a crash on his motorcycle two days earlier.
+Motorcycle Patrolman William Kaemmerling died on January 28, 1922, of his injuries after being involved in a crash on his motorcycle two days earlier.
 Patrolman Kaemmerling suffered a fractured skull and broken neck when his motorcycle collided with one being driven by a postal messenger.

 The accident occurred on Grand Avenue, now known as Wisconsin Avenue, between N. 13th and N. 14th Streets around 11:30.
-Kammerling was driving west and the postal messenger was driving east, when one of them pulled out to pass a car.
+Kaemmerling was driving west and the postal messenger was driving east, when one of them pulled out to pass a car.

 Patrolman Kaemmerling was thrown to the street and lost consciousness.
 The other driver was not injured.